johnsonjh/VEDIT/README.md

   RECORDS WRITTEN 12
   ```

-With any luck, you will now have a working `VEDPLUS.COM` executable.
+* With any luck, you will now have a working `VEDPLUS.COM` executable.

+## Extras

-Help files are included in the `hlp` directory.
+* Help files are included in the `hlp` directory.
 These help files
   should be verified and possibly customized to ensure the key
   bindings match what you are "shipping to the customer".

 ## Future